 If you have a mild injury, you may notice that your knee feels unstable or seems to "give way" when using it.
 ACL injuries often occur along with other knee injuries, such as to the cartilage called the meniscus.
-These injuries may also need to be treated with surgery.
+These injuries also may need to be treated, sometimes with surgery.

-After examining your knee, your doctor may order these imaging tests:
+After examining your knee, your health care provider may order these imaging tests:

 - X-rays to check for damage to the bones in your knee.

 - An MRI of the knee.
 An MRI machine takes special pictures of the tissues inside your knee.
 The pictures will show whether these tissues have been stretched or torn.